 You want readers to leave thinking about the points and arguments you raised, not what some leader or author had to say about the same topic.

 As the conclusion paragraph is the last step in the writing process, it often gets sidelined.
 This is especially true when you are writing your essay in the very last minute.

 If you don’t give enough time and thought to writing a conclusion because you see it as an insignificant aspect of your essay, you are highly mistaken.

 The conclusion is as important as the introduction (if not more) because it is your golden opportunity to reinstate the main points and thesis statement in a concise manner and package it such that it gives a feeling of closure.

 Like it or not – your essay is likely to be remembered by the most recent thing the reader has read which happens to be the concluding paragraph.
 This means that you certainly cannot get lazy while writing this section and let all your efforts go waste.

 If you’re still unsure about getting the conclusion of your argumentative essay right, why not get some help from the experts?
 Yes, we at Writers Per Hour are a professional essay writing service.
-Our team of experts specialize in delivering original, well-written essays including argumentative, narrative, persuasive and more.
+Our team of experts specializes in delivering original, well-written essays including argumentative, narrative, persuasive and more.

 From writing captivating introductions to interesting conclusions, we will take care of it all.
-So, the next time you are stuck with writing an argumentative essay, contact us and let us help you ace it!
+So, the next time you are stuck with writing an essay, contact us and let us help you ace it!